halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-internal-payroll.md

 - Receive timesheets including Leave and /or pay adjustments for employees.
 - Go into Departments/Payroll/Payroll Processing/Payroll Selection and select the payroll you wish to work in (note this is optional).
 - Go into Departments/Pay Journal/Pay Processing/Pay Journal and enter in the leave adjustments.
 After completing entering adjustments, select the “Calculate Pays” function.
-- In the Pay Journal - Select “Calculate Pays” to calculate your pays and “Enter the Pay Date“ and select “OK”.
+- In the Pay Journal - Select “Calculate Pays” toer File” to create an EFT file.
-- Then run the “Entry Validation Report” , select print preview to check for errors and warnings on the screen, when all clear, Print. - Then select “Create Bank Transfer File” to create an EFT file.
 This can be saved to a file path.
 A “Bank Transfer Listing” report will print automatically at this stage.
 This should be filed with the “Entry Validation Report”.
 - Then select “Post”.
 This will post the pays into the payroll history areas and print payslips.

 After posting of the journal has occurred, you will be asked if you want to close the pay period.
 You can leave this open if there are and additional adjustments that may need to be processed in this period, otherwise, you can close the period, ready for the next period.